mne-tools/mne-python/doc/install_mne_python.rst

   If you get a new prompt with no error messages, you should be good to go!

+* For advanced topics like how to get NVIDIA :ref:`CUDA` support or if you're having trouble, visit :ref:`advanced_setup`.

   .. note::

      **Windows users:** If Mayavi plotting in Jupyter Notebooks doesn't work
-     well, using the IPython magic `%gui qt` after importing
+     well, using the IPython magic ``%gui qt`` after importing
      MNE/Mayavi/PySurfer may
      `help <https://github.com/ipython/ipython/issues/10384>`_.